AEEC - Engineering Standards for Aircraft Systems

 and scientists representing nearly 250 sponsoring organizations participate in the development of ARINC Standards.
-These standards define key elements of equipment and systems installed in more than 10,000 aircraft around the world.
+These standards define the equipment and systems installed in more than 10,000 aircraft around the world.

 The activities of the AEEC are led by the AEEC Executive Committee in accordance with the Terms of Reference approved by the ARINC Board of Directors.
 The ARINC Standards Development Document specifies the procedures used to develop voluntary consensus-based ARINC Standards.